mattbasta/client-performance-handbook/manuscript/08-Conclusion.md

 Note that IE does not have a public issue tracker.
 The following are tickets that have been filed against third party issue trackers documenting bugs in Internet Explorer.

-- `readystatechange` exhibits incorrect behavior surrounding `document.readyState === 'interactive'` http://bugs.jquery.com/ticket/12282
+- `readystatechange` exhibits incorrect behavior surrounding `document.readyState === 'interactive'`. http://bugs.jquery.com/ticket/12282
+- IE9 and below do not support `defer` correctly. https://github.com/h5bp/lazyweb-requests/issues/42

 ## Mentioned Tools